WebDevStudios/wds-bt/README.md

 ```bash
 npm run build
 ```

-This will process JavaScript, SCSS, optimize images, and generate necessary files in the build/ directory and custom blocks will have files generated in the blocks/ directory.
+This will process JavaScript, SCSS, optimize images, and generate necessary files for each custom block in the `./blocks` directory.

 [🔝 Back to Top](#wds-bt)
 ***